 Privacy settings.
 Check each social networking medium for controls on who may look at your profile, information and images.
 Keep in mind that user access can be limited somewhat but not completely, and you have no control over what someone else may share.

-UT Arlington departments and programs utilizing social media are asked to work with University Communications to promote your efforts, engage in mutual information-sharing, and help you maximize your results.
+UTA departments and programs utilizing social media are asked to work with University Communications to promote your efforts, engage in mutual information-sharing, and help you maximize your results.

-For general information and assistance:
+For general information and assistance, please contact:

 To request assistance in designing customized social media icons or to report inappropriate behavior on any UTA-managed social media sites contact University Communications.